rabbitmq/rabbitmq-website/site/dlx.md

 RabbitMQ environment is not guaranteed to be safe.
 Messages are removed from the original queue immediately after publishing to the DLX target queue.
-This ensures that there is no chance of excessive message buildup that could exhaust broker resources, but messages may be lost if the target queue isn't available to accept messages.
+This ensures that there is no chance of excessive message buildup that could exhaust broker resources, but messages can be lost if the target queue isn't available to accept messages.

 ## <a id="effects" class="anchor" href="#effects">Dead-Lettered Effects on Messages</a>